 Some vehicles have been wrecked or exposed to unusual conditions that have led to damage.
 Some vehicles that individuals sell also have a lien against them because the current owner borrowed money to pay for them and the total amount of the loan has not been repaid.

 A clean title means that there are no liens against the vehicle, but it also means more than that.
+Lets define what does salvage mean (title status salvage), what does clean mean and totaled car meaning.

 Explanation of a Salvage Title